-Michigan State Police - Emergency Management and Homeland Security Division (MSP-EMHSD); Mason County Emergency Management (MCEM).
+Michigan State Police - Emergency Management and Homeland Security Division (MSP-EMHSD); Mason County Emergency Management (MCEM); Volunteers and community-based organizations.

-Intentionally vague, this item draws attention to any effort by local governments to promote and facilitate actions of property owners to build and/or modify properties to withstand natural forces.
+Intentionally vague, this item highlights any effort by local governments to promote and facilitate actions of property owners to build and/or modify properties to withstand natural forces.
 Hazard mitigation concepts and strategies should be incorporated into the day-to-day activities of elected officials, zoning officials, and building inspectors.
 Refer to Part F (Hazard Mitigation Alternatives) for additional information about potential mitigation strategies.